souenzzo/graal/docs/reference-manual/native-image/InspectTool.md

 GraalVM Enterprise Native Image can embed a Software Bill of Materials (SBOM) at build time to detect any libraries that may be susceptible to known security vulnerabilities.
 Native Image provides the `-H:IncludeSBOM` option to embed an SBOM into a native executable.

 > Note: Embedding a Software Bill of Materials (SBOM) is available with GraalVM Enterprise Native Image.
-The feature is currently experimental and is supported on Linux, macOS, and Windows platforms.
+The feature is currently experimental.

 The CycloneDX format is supported and the option takes `cyclonedx` as an argument.
 To embed a CycloneDX SBOM into a native executable, pass the `-H:IncludeSBOM=cyclonedx` option to the `native-image` command.